getgort/getgort.github.io/going-forward.md

 # Going Forward: Features to Look Forward To

-The following is a list of major features that are expected prior to version 1.0:
+The following is a list of major features that are planned for version 1.0:

+1. **Kubernetes support.** The ability to spawn workers using the K8S API instead of requiring a Docker port (Priority: very high)
 1. **Dynamic command configuration.** Will allow setting of sensitive values like tokens or passwords for commands.
-(Priority: very high)
+(Priority: high)
-1. **Kubernetes support.** The ability to spawn workers using the K8S API instead of requiring a Docker port (Priority: high)
-1. **Remote bundles.** The ability to install bundles that are defined in remote repositories.
+1. **Triggers.** Allow Gort to execute existing bundled commands in response to non-command chat input.
+(Priority: medium-high)
+1. **Custom webhooks.** Expose custom (auth-gated) RESTful endpoints that can be used to execute existing bundled commands.
 (Priority: medium)
-1. **Response formatting** Will allow custom output formatting to make things pretty.
+1. **Command output formatting.** Allow command output to be formatted to make things nice and pretty.
 (Priority: medium)
+1. **Internal key/value store.** Allow commands access to a scoped key/value store for some minor state, a little like cookies (PriotityL medium)
-1. **Support for other chat platforms.** Which ones though?
-(Priority: unknown)
+1. **Support for other chat platforms.** Microsoft Teams first, others TBD (Priority: medium-low)
-1. **Triggers.** Allow Gort to execute pre-defined commands in response to non-command chats input.
-(Priority: unknown)
-1. **Webhooks.**  Expose custom (auth-gated) RESTful endpoints that can be used to execute pre-defined commands.
-(Priority: unknown)

 Have any other ideas?
 [We want to hear them!](https://github.com/getgort/gort/issues)